system-transparency/system-transparency/README.md

 * Local storage: `STDATA/stboot/os_pkgs/local/`
 * Try OS packages in the order they are listed in the file `STDATA/stboot/os_pkgs/local/boot_order`
-* Save the pathname to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`
+* Save the path name to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`

 If OS package signature verification fails, or the OS package is invalid, stboot will move on to the next OS package.
 The operator should notice that the old OS package had been booted, and infer that the new OS package is invalid.